cis198-2016f/homework/hw01/README.md

 First, initialize a fixed size boolean array for storage and *k* different hash functions for testing.

-For each element to insert:
+To insert an element *x*:

-1. Find the hash of the element with using each of your *k* hash functions.
+1. Hash *x*  with using each of your *k* hash functions.
-2. Set the bools at those locations in your array to be *true*.
+2. For each hashed value *y = h(x)*, set the bools at the index *y* in your array to be *true*.

-To test if an element is in the set:
+To test if a value *x* is in the set:

-1. Find the hash of the element with using each of your *k* hash functions.
+1. Hash *x*  with using each of your *k* hash functions.
-2. If *all* of the hash locations are *true*, return "probably true".
+2. If *all* of the hash indices in your array are *true*, return "probably true".
 Otherwise, return "definitely false".

 Given this structure, it's possible to return false positives but not false negatives.
+You can see a visualization of this algorithm [here](http://billmill.org/bloomfilter-tutorial/).

 * You may assume that the `&str`s only contains ASCII characters, so you can safely convert each character to `u8` by casting with `as u8`.
 You can also